OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/failover_recovery.md

 DEV_PREFIX="vd"
 ```

-To register the image on Site B, as user `oneadmin` run:
+To register the image on Site B, log in to the Front-end as user `oneadmin`, and run:

 ```bash
 oneimage create disk -d 1
 ```

 {{< alert title="Note" color="success" >}}
-When creating the image, ensure that no VM has any configuration that is specific only to the source cluster, such as an attached ISO image or storage for disk images with paths that are unavailable in the target cluster.
+When creating the images, ensure that no VM is configured with parameters or values that are specific to the source cluster on Site A, such as an attached ISO image or storage with paths that are unavailable in the target cluster.
 {{< /alert >}}

 On Site B, check the mirroring status of the specific Ceph image, in this case `one/one-0-0-0`: